 The views of notable mountains in the area include Buck Peak to the south near the beginning of the ridge.
 Farther to the south are Weston Peak and Old Baldy Peak.
 To the west is Elkhorn Peak across the valley from Malad Summit.
 To the north is the Portneuf Range with Sedgwick Peak and its large dome shaped summit ridge.
 Visible to the northeast are the lower southern peaks of the Portneuf Range such as Thather Hill and Treasureton Hill.
 To the east is Twin Lakes Reservoir and across Cache Valley is the Bear River Range.
 This is a long mountain range with several peaks above 9,000 feet elevation.

 (12 miles round trip with 3,500 feet elevation gain).
-Cumulative gain will be more if you ascend every point on the ridge.
+The cumulative gain will be more if you ascend every point on the ridge.

 Cherry Creek Route